 On one end of the spectrum, you'll have options that are mostly cosmetic.
 On the other end of the spectrum, you'll find options that closely mimic what it's like to have natural teeth.

 You'll also find that the cosmetic options are usually a lot cheaper than the options that are both cosmetic and functional.
 The options that are mostly cosmetic include clip-on veneers, which clip on over your natural teeth, improving the look of your smile.

 The options that are closer to your natural teeth are dental implants, which consist of a screw that is implanted into your jawbone taking the place of a tooth root.
 On top of the screw are an abutment and crown that attaches to the abutment and replaces the visible part of the tooth.

-Implant retained dentures fall on this side of the spectrum because while they aren't as stable and permanent as a full mouth of dental implants, they are considered to be a much better solution than a purely esthetic option.
+Implant retained dentures fall on this side of the spectrum because, while they aren't as stable and permanent as a full mouth of dental implants, they are considered to be a much better solution than a purely esthetic option.

 Standard dentures don't involve implants and are secured in your mouth, usually with adhesive.
 If they are of good quality, they can help you speak and eat almost like you would with natural teeth.
-So they are better than a purely esthetic option, but they don't feel as natural as implants.
+So they are better than a purely aesthetic option, but they don't feel as natural as implants.

 Implant retained vs implant-supported dentures

 Both implant-retained dentures and implant-supported dentures are considered better than removable dentures that use adhesive to stay in your mouth.